jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 2.	terraform plan (And check if the plan works out for you)
 3.	terraform apply

 A code deploy deployment group will be automatically created.
-And you will just need to create a deployment manually.
+And you will just need to create a deployment and deploy your app manually as the final step.

 Enjoy Terraforming on AWS!